-People with T1D need access to affordable health insurance that covers the care necessary to treat their diabetes.
-To survive, they rely on daily supplies of insulin and the tools required to dose this life-saving medication.
+People with type 1 diabetes (T1D) need access to affordable, comprehensive health insurance that covers the care necessary to treat their diabetes.
+To survive, they rely on daily supplies of insulin and the tools required to manage T1D.

 - Preserving protections for those with pre-existing conditions so they have access to comprehensive health insurance at rates similar to people without such conditions.
-Under the current law, there are provisions to ensure that people with preexisting conditions—like the 1.25 million Americans who live with T1D—cannot be denied coverage, charged significantly higher premiums or have their benefits curtailed by insurance.
+Under the current law, there are provisions to ensure that people with preexisting conditions—like the 1.45 million Americans who live with T1D—cannot be denied insurance, charged higher premiums or have benefits limited for certain conditions.
 This is crucial for people with T1D who need health insurance coverage to access the drugs and devices that keep them alive every day.

 - Allowing young adults to stay on their parents’ insurance until the age of 26.
 Current health law allows young adults to join or remain on their parents’ health insurance until the age of 26.
 Remaining on a parent’s plan is crucial to children and young adults with diabetes who have much greater healthcare expenditures, approximately 2.3 times higher, than their peers without diabetes.
-The provision, which ensures these young people have consistent and affordable access to supplies and medications necessary to manage their disease, continues to have broad bipartisan support.
+This provision ensures these young people have consistent and affordable access to supplies and medications necessary to manage their disease.

-- December 2018 – In light of the ruling on the Affordable Care Act (ACA), JDRF launched a petition urging Congress to preserve current law protections for people with pre-existing conditions.
+- December 2018 – In light of a negative ruling on the Affordable Care Act (ACA), JDRF launched a petition urging Congress to preserve current law protections for people with pre-existing conditions.

 - Summer/Fall 2018 – JDRF volunteers met with hundreds of members of Congress to stress need to preserve pre-existing conditions protections.